Brake Inspections in San Antonio, TX

 What is involved in a complete brake job?

 To properly complete a job, a detailed inspection should first be performed to determine which parts are damaged or worn and need to be replaced.
-While brake service commonly consists of replacing the pads and turning or resurfacing the rotors, there are several more parts which are integral to your auto braking system, and ultimately your safety!
+At most shops, brake service includes replacing pads and rotors (or turning/resurfacing the rotors).
+There are, however, several more parts which are integral to your auto braking system, and ultimately your safety!
 Your car's brakes are arguably its most important safety feature and not an area where you should settle for a job half done.
 Auto Service Experts San Antonio Brake Shop employs mechanics who are ASE certified in brake repair and have over 20 years of experience providing top quality service in our local and surrounding areas.

 What inspections does a brake check include?